ProjectsWithRed/wireless_keyboard/README.md

 ## Libraries needed

-- `RF24` by TMRh20, this can be installed directly from the Arduino library manager.
+*Installed directly from the Arduino library manager.

+- `RF24` by TMRh20.
+- `Button` by Michael Adams.

 ## For the transmitter